TraxData313/TCRS_NeuralNet_Project/README.md

 ## Research Progress:
 - In my research I’ve been able to find a set of Local learning rules and connection topologies, that allow the scaling of the Network, decreasing the prediction error, while avoiding the Confusion point
 - Based on that I’ve been able to build two types of Neural Networks, The General Classifier and The Predictor
 - Currently I'm researching "lighter", working topologies for the General Classifier and I've also started the process of finding the first "Host" HW to start building an artificial brain.
-I'll be uploading videos here: https://www.youtube.com/watch?v=nxF3fHxuEEI&list=PLNsnBmVpuum4HeMlcsKfv-_SqI4RB8jL9
+I'll be logging my progress in the "<b>implementing the general classifier</b>" folder.

 <br>
 <br>